kenneth-1203/clock-bot-cron/README.md

 ACTIVITY_PROJECT_ITEM_SELECTOR="option[value='21']"
 ACTIVITY_LIST_ITEM_SELECTOR="option[value='358']"
 ACTIVITY_SAVE_BUTTON_SELECTOR="input[value='Save']"
+ACTIVITY_AVAILABILITY_SELECTOR="span"  # Checks if text contains "available"
 ```

 **How it works:**
 1. Checks if already clocked in (reads button text)
 2. Clocks in if needed (or skips if already clocked in)
+3. **Checks if activity is available** by reading the element specified in `ACTIVITY_AVAILABILITY_SELECTOR`
+4. If element text contains "available" (case-insensitive):
-3. Navigates to activity page
+   - Navigates to activity page
-4. Selects project from dropdown
+   - Selects project from dropdown
-5. Selects activity from list
+   - Selects activity from list
-6. Clicks save button
+   - Clicks save button
+5. If not available, skips activity saving with message "activity already saved for today"

 **To disable:**
 - Leave the activity selectors empty in `.env`, or